Penola, South Australia: Climate

 In 2010, a strong tornado ripped through the township destroying at least four buildings and damaging many more.

 Tourism

 The Mary MacKillop Interpretive Centre is located in Penola.
 It is in close proximity to the two State Heritage sites of Petticoat Lane and the original stone schoolhouse developed by Mary MacKillop in conjunction with Father Julian Tenison Woods in the 1800s.

 Governance

 Penola is located within the federal division of Barker, the state electoral district of MacKillop, and the local government area of the Wattle Range Council.

 Sport

-The town has an Australian Rules football team competing in the Kowree-Naracoorte-Tatiara Football League.
+The town has an Australian Rules football team competing in the Kowree-Naracoorte-Tatiara Football League, the Penola Eagles.

 The Penola Racing Club holds thoroughbred horse racing at its track located near the town.

+The town also has a cricket team that competes in the Mount Gambier & District Cricket Association with both a junior and senior team.

 Media

 The primary local newspaper of the district is The Pennant, published weekly since July 1946, while The Border Watch (also part of the Scott Group of Companies) and rival The Naracoorte Herald, also publish local and regional news.